 - Optional automatic bi-xenon headlamps with integrated washers

-The Cooper's interior features a center-mounted speedometer; that console also incorporates the audio system and optional navigation system.
-Where the convertible used to have a smaller but more legible speedometer, the 2009 convertible has adopted the hardtop's.
+The Cooper's interior features a center-mounted speedometer in a console that also incorporates the audio system and optional navigation system.

-Overall, the Cooper is much roomier inside than people expect.
+Overall, the Cooper is roomier inside than the modest exterior dimensions imply.

 - Cloth, leatherette or leather upholstery in multiple colors

 - Standard power windows and locks, plus keyless entry

 - Standard air conditioning with a climate-controlled glove box